jon-jacky/Piety/piety/README.md

 Sessions and jobs were motivated by terminal applications.
 For example, the Python shell and other terminal applications (editors etc.) alternate, using the same terminal.
 There is a single *Session* instance for each terminal.
-Each job in a session can be be suspended and then resumed later without losing work in progress.
+Each job (terminal application) in a session can be stopped and then resumed later without losing work in progress.  *Session* could also work with other kinds of jobs (besides terminal applications).

+### Job class ###

+The *Job* class provides a standard interface to an application to enable *Session* (or another job control facility) to start, run, and stop it, by itself or along with other applications.
+A *Job* instance provides a protocol (method names and arguments) for several of the application's routines, including the handler it uses to collect input and the callables it uses to start (or resume) and stop (or pause).
+The *Job* class was motivated by terminal applications, but it could work with other kinds.

 ### Event Loop: run function, eventloop and cycle modules ###